bitlogist/webity/README.md

 </html>
 ```

 The `page.html` file contains the definitions for the exported component.
-Any attribute inside `{}` curly brackets will be replaced with its value.
+Any attribute inside double curly brackets `{{}}` will be replaced with its value.
 More advanced rendering will be available later.
 Reactivity will also be added to components in the future.

 ```html
 <!-- page.html -->